George Arthur Buttrick: Career

 While at Harvard, Buttrick served as advisor to Phillips Brooks House, the student-run social service organization, and was greatly admired for his dedication to the cause of social justice.
 This admiration was put to the test when he denied the use of Harvard's Memorial Church to a Jewish couple who wished to be married there by a rabbi.
-His reasoning, strongly supported by Harvard president Nathan Pusey, was that the church was a Christian institution, and that permitting it to be used for non-Christian activities would be to secularize it.
-An intense controversy erupted involving both faculty, students, and donors to the university, ending in 1958 when Buttrick reversed his position on the ground that "The Harvard community is today a mixed society.
+His reasoning, strongly supported by President Pusey, was that the church was a Christian institution, and that permitting it to be used for non-Christian activities would be to secularize it.
+An intense controversy erupted involving both faculty, students, and donors to the university, ending in 1958 when Buttrick reversed his position on the ground that, "The Harvard community is today a mixed society.
 It contains numerous groups with religious loyalties other than those which gave shape to Harvard’s ceremonies of public worship."